 An IOSS number should not be given to other businesses and should not be used by third parties.
-An IOSS number should only be used for the customs declaration.
+An IOSS number should only be given to the customs declarant.

-If you discover that someone is using your Import One-Stop-Shop number, you must contact the tax office your IOSS is registered with as soon as possible.
+If you discover that someone is using your Import One-Stop-Shop number, you must contact your Intermediary who will inform the tax office as soon as possible.

 If the IOSS declaration made by an importer is incorrect, or the VAT for the declaration is unpaid, the IOSS intermediary directly and may hold her/him liable for payment.

 VAT rates for individual EU member states vary between the 27 countries.
-Businesses wanting to know more about these rates are encouraged to visit the EU taxation page directly, which is listed below:
+Businesses wanting to know more about these rates are encouraged to visit the EU taxation page directly, which is: